atleaarrestad/TextEventVisualizer/README.md

 # TextEventVisualizer

 TextEventVisualizer is a tool designed to process news articles and produce chronological timelines for important events.

+The ever-growing volume of text data, particularly news articles, present both an opportunity and a challenge.
+While it provides access to a lot of information, navigating through it and extracting important facts can be overwhelming.
+This tool aims to address this challenge by automatically recognizing and organizing important events from large text corpora, and present them on a user-friendly timeline.

+The tool has been developed using news articles from 2020 in the category world news.
+The articles have been collected from huffpost.com.

 ---